Once in a Million

-Once in a Million is a 1936 British comedy film directed by Arthur B. Woods and starring Charles 'Buddy' Rogers, Mary Brian and Jimmy Godden.
-It was shot at the Welwyn Studios of British International Pictures near London.
-The film's sets were designed by the art director Cedric Dawe.
+Once in a Million (also known as Weekend Millionaire) is a 1936 British comedy film directed by Arthur B. Woods and starring Charles 'Buddy' Rogers, Mary Brian and Jimmy Godden.
+It was written by Jack Davies, Geoffrey Kerr and Max Kester, and was shot at the Welwyn Studios of British International Pictures near London with sets were designed by art director Cedric Dawe.

 Plot

 A bank clerk is left to guard a million pounds and fantasises about how he would spend the money.